Water Damage Restoration

 24 HOUR SERVICE15 MINUTE RESPONSE

-The first thing a restoration specialist will do is inspect the affected areas to determine if those areas are still structurally sound.
-This information will be documented thoroughly for submission of a claim to your insurance company, provided you are insured for water damage.
-A professional restoration company will employ the use of testing equipment that can detect moisture hidden in various areas.
-Damage isn’t only visible to the naked eye, moisture may have seeped into walls, supports and subfloors.
-Moisture pockets which are unseen may cause mold, rot and other damage.
-This may sound extreme, but technicians may also have to cut into walls and insulation in order to see how high the damage goes.
-They may also need to cut wires and repair specific electrical lines throughout your home.
+The first thing our restoration specialist will do is inspect the affected areas to determine if those areas are still structurally sound.
+We thoroughly document this information for submission of a claim to your insurance company.
+Secondly, we will employ the use of testing equipment that can detect hidden moisture in various areas.
+Some of the most serious damages aren’t visible to the naked eyes.
+Moisture can be located on walls, supports and subfloors.
+Moisture is one of the elements needed to cause mold, rot and other damages.
+If necessary, our technicians may also have to cut into walls and insulation in order to see how high the damage goes.
+And of course, we would never cut through customers walls without their consent and an explanation

-The restoration technicians will begin the restoration process by pumping out the excess water as well as removing materials and furnishings that are unable to be restored.
-They will also continue to dry your home’s interior, furnishings and systems such as ductwork, air conditioning and furnaces, if needed.
-The use of extraction vacuums will aid in pulling water from upholstered furnishings and carpets, which will result in substantial savings for you.
-However, if carpeting is beyond repair (and contaminated), replacement will be recommended.
-Structure drying, including crawlspaces and basements, will prevent further water damage which may cause mold growth.
+URCPRO® restoration technicians will begin the restoration process by removing excess water as well as materials and furnishings that are unable to be restored.
+While extracting water, if carpeting is beyond repair, or contaminated, replacement will be recommended.
 Dehumidifiers and fans will also be used to aid in drying materials.
 If the water is contaminated with sewer water, sanitizing and deodorizing equipment will also be used.
 In the event of mold contamination, mold remediation will likely be required.